 I am a psychotherapist who specialises in helping people with anxiety and depression to recover and live better.

-Because I have extensively worked with, researched and published on the ways in which people recover from depression, I can provide very sensitive help to ensure you get the best possible care.
+Because I have extensively worked with, and done research, on the ways in which people recover from depression, I can provide very sensitive help to ensure you get the best possible care.

 Additionally, I have additional expertise in areas of chronic fatigue, cancer, HIV, suicidal thoughts, sexuality, and men's wellbeing.

 I work to help you deal with your distress first.
-But more than this, I will help you to learn to live life better, to find out who you are, to find peace, and not just 'get through' life by putting on a mask.
+But more than this, I will help you to learn to live life better, to find out who you are, to find peace, and not just 'get through' life.

 The approach I offer is person-centred (the idea that within you, you have the answers you need to live better) and psychodynamic (looking at how we unconsciously repeat old patterns, and how we can break them).
-I will use some techniques from mindfulness where appropriate to help you better accept yourself.
+I will use some techniques from cognitive behavioural therapy/mindfulness where appropriate.

 Talking to a skilled therapist can help you uncover the things you need to cope better, to re-invigorate your life in ways you might not have thought possible, and find greater peace.
 We will work together to discover what it is you need and help you find your own authentic approach to life.